 If you operate under the assumption that your information is already available to fraudsters, you may make smarter cyber decisions.
 Data breaches vary in their level of severity and type of information compromised, from name and email address to government IDs and account numbers.
 A hacker can build a profile about you with the data breach information, as well as additional material bought and sold on the dark web and data found on social media.
 Therefore, it is important to take precautions to mitigate for any potential identity theft.

 Your data can be compromised in a variety of ways, even if you are not the victim of a data breach.
-Criminals still take advantage of more traditional methods, such as stealing your mail or devices.
 They also employ social engineering techniques, such as phishing, through email, social media, texts or phone calls to gain confidential information.
 Fraudsters might trick you to enable them to remotely access your device, allowing them to download malware or provide confidential information.

 While there is no guarantee that you will not fall victim to fraud and identity theft, there are steps you can take to lower your risk: